Bitwise1057/ShathYarTranslator/README.md

 - `/shparty` — Sends a Shath'yar encoded message to your party
 - `/shraid` — Sends a Shath'yar encoded message to your raid
 - `/shemote` — Sends a Shath'yar encoded emote
+- `/shhelp` — Sends a list of available commands

 ### Example